 At Home:

 As parents and carers, you will have seen that children love having opportunities to learn, play and socialise online.
 It can be very daunting to think how you can best prepare them and your environment to help support your child at home.
-The first step to a successful and safe online home environment is to have open and honest communication between the members of your household.
-By having a safe space to discuss online safety your child will feel comfortable to come to you to discuss any difficulties they may face online.

 Below we have provided some helpful links to help you set up a safe online home environment for your family: